Democratic divide over Israel-Hamas war looms over Biden’s reelection

 Biden scored a victory Tuesday, when after weeks of pressure from his administration, Israel accepted a deal with Hamas to pause the fighting for four days to allow for the exchange of 50 hostages and 150 Palestinian prisoners.
 Israel says the truce could be extended if more hostages are released.

-But, an NBC News poll of 1,000 registered voters conducted by Hart Research Associates and Public Opinion Strategies found that 70 percent of voters ages 18 to 34 disapprove of Biden’s handling of the war.
-The poll found that only 51 percent of Democratic voters approve of how he’s navigated the issue.
+But an NBC News poll of 1,000 registered voters conducted by Hart Research Associates and Public Opinion Strategies found that 70 percent of voters ages 18 to 34 disapprove of Biden’s handling of the war.
+The poll found that only 51 percent of Democratic voters of all ages approve of how he’s navigated the issue.

 The divisions within the party over the conflict have grown steadily worse as it’s dragged on.